 a.
 Unlawfully and indecently deals with a child below 16 years old;

 b.
 Unlawfully procures a child below 16 years old commit an indecent act;

 c.
 Unlawfully allows himself to be indecently dealt with a child below 16 years old;

 d.
 Wilfully and unlawfully exposes a child below 16 years old to indecent acts;

 e.
 Wilfully exposes a child under 16 years old, without any legitimate reason, to any indecent object, film, tape, picture, or any written and published materials;

 f.
-Takes indecent photos and records of any indecent images of a child below 16 years old without an legitimate purpose.
+Takes indecent photos and records of any indecent images of a child below 16 years old without a legitimate purpose.

 The Criminal Code (Qld) provides for the protection of intellectually and psychiatrically impaired person against any sexual offences.
 Under the Code (Qld) S 229F, a disability of a person is defined as that is attributable to the intellectual, psychiatric, cognitive or neurological impairment which results to a substantial reduction of the capacity of the person to communicate, interact socially and learn.
 Persons with this disability need support and rearing in their daily lives.

-Incest is a sexual conduct between two persons who are related to each other either by blood or lineal relationship.
+Incest is sexual conduct between two persons who are related to each other either by blood or lineal relationship.
 The crime of incest is punishable by life imprisonment under section 222 of the Code (Qld) after proving that carnal knowledge happened between the accused and the victim.
-Grave penalty is imposed to those person who commits incest against a victim who is either their descendant or under the care of the accused.
-Knowledge of the relationship on the part of the accused must be established in order for the accused to be held guilty of this offence.
+The grave penalty is imposed on that person who commits incest against a victim who is either their descendant or under the care of the accused.
+Knowledge of the relationship on the part of the accused must be established for the accused to be held guilty of this offence.

 Queensland provides the protection for the child against exposure to any illicit and indecent acts.
 This includes the following: